arfrie22/arf-535/proposal/final.typ

 - _label_ is a label which represents an address
 - d:0xYYYYYYYY is an auto generated label for 0xYYYYYYYY in the data memory
 - p:0xYYYYYYYY is an auto generated label for 0xYYYYYYYY in the program memory
+- Adding the optional l to the end of a branch instruction will update the link register to the next insturction.
+- Adding the optional c to the end of a supported alu operation will update the status register.

 #include "instructions.typ"